 The many environmental activist groups, in their aggregate, are really the energetic representatives of human goodwill in relation to these issues.
 But here is the paradox, because they are together fighting a complex system that doesn’t allow love to flourish in response to the environmental crisis.
 In this respect it may be understandable that many activists have become hardened and embittered by the injustice of the system they stand against.
 After all, they are working on behalf of the entire population, they are representing the common good of all humanity, and yet the population is not supporting them in turn through massive demonstrations and constant engagement with the issue of climate change.
-So may God bless the world’s activists in all their progressive forms, for without them perhaps even the idea of 'environmental justice’ would never have come into existence in our awareness.
+So may God bless the world’s activists in all their progressive guises, for without them perhaps even the idea of 'environmental justice’ would never have come into existence in our awareness.

 Hence it is an impossibility to stand against capitalism when that implies we are separate from the problems in our society, and this ill-considered reasoning creates a further ‘ism’ within itself that is equally a part of the problem.
 This is a subject that I have written about many times before, suffice to say that there is no love in that understanding—it is just cerebral.
 The problem isn’t capitalism, it isn’t neoliberalism, it isn’t conservatism or libertarianism—the problem is a lack of love and right human relationship in our world.
 And the forces of commercialisation are at the centre of this problem today through their pernicious conditioning for people to consume, to become successful, to live materialistically and with indifference to others.